Five reasons to get five portions

 - fruit and vegetables provide dietary fibre, which helps maintain a healthy gut and prevent constipation and other digestion problems - a diet high in fibre can also reduce your risk of bowel cancer

 - fruit and vegetables can help reduce the risk of heart disease, stroke and some cancers

 - fruit and vegetables contribute to a healthy and balanced diet

 Fruit and vegetables are also usually low in fat and calories (provided you don’t fry them or roast in oil).

-'Five a day' is based on advice recommending eating a minimum of 400g of fruit and vegetables a day to lower the risk of serious health problems, such as heart disease, stroke, type 2 diabetes and obesity.
+'Five a day' is based on advice recommending eating a minimum of 400g of a variety of fruit and vegetables a day to lower the risk of serious health problems, such as heart disease, stroke, type 2 diabetes and obesity.

-To get the most benefit out of your 'five a day', your five portions should include different fruit and vegetables.
+To get the most benefit out of your 'five a day', your five portions should include different fruit and vegetables, ranging in colour.
 This is because different fruits and vegetables contain different combinations of fibre, vitamins, minerals and other nutrients.